Capturing k-ary Existential Second Order Logic with k-ary Inclusion-Exclusion Logic

 The translations we used between INEX[$k$] and ESO are very different from the ones used between $k$-ary dependence and independence logics and ESO on the level of sentences (\cite{Durand12,Kontinen13a}).
 The methods in our proofs also differ from Galliani's translations (\cite{Galliani12b}) between INEX-formulas and ESO-formulas (without any arity restriction).
 These earlier translations are not compositional in the sense that they work only for ESO-formulas in a special normal form.
 Our translations are all compositional and, particularly the ones in Theorems~\ref{the: Expressing EXC[k]-formula with ESO[k]} and \ref{the: Expressing ESO[k]-formula with INEX[k]}, very natural and do not increase the size of the formulas significantly.

 In the translation from ESO[$k$] to INEX[$k$], term value preserving disjunction played an important role.
 This is a useful operator for any logic with team semantics, since the splitting of the team when evaluating disjunctions tends to lose information.
-There are several natural variants for this operator that would be interesting to study further either independently or in by adding them to some other logic with team semantics -- such as dependence logic.
+This operator has several natural variants that would be interesting to be studied further either independently or in by adding them to some other logic with team semantics -- such as dependence logic.